andyy1976/TSPMD/README.md

 The app includes a lightweight audio and video player.
 It is designed only for previewing the media files.
 Please use a full-fledged media player like [VLC](https://play.google.com/store/apps/details?id=org.videolan.vlc) for playing.

+The files are downloaded to the **download folder** on your android device.

 # Currently supported tubes

 * YouTube